notetaking

 • Notes from classes you’ve finished but might need to revisit someday (ex: Algebra 1 notes when you’re now in Algebra 2 class).

 The beauty of digital notes is that you can archive anything you’re not currently using without losing the information forever.
-This clears up some space in your app, allowing you to make new notes and keep only the ones that you need handy.
+You’ll declutter your app, stay focused, and always know where to find what you need.

 Take better notes with Paperlike